Osman Khalid Butt

 Osman Khalid Butt is a Pakistani film, television and theatre actor, writer and choreographer.
 He is best known for his role as Wali Sohaib Khan in Diyar-e-Dil (2015), Faaz Ibrahim in Chupke Chupke (2021) and Malik Shahzain in Ehd-e-Wafa (2019).
 He is the recipient of several accolades, including two Hum Awards, an ARY Film Award, and has twice been nominated for a Lux Style Award.

 Butt was first recognised for his leading roles in the fantasy romantic series Aik Nayee Cinderella (2012) and the popular comedy Aunn Zara (2013).
-His other most notable work includes the acclaimed television series Baaghi (2017), which ranks among the highest-rated Pakistani dramas, the blockbuster romantic comedy film Balu Mahi (2017), and the drama film Baaji (2019).
+His other notable work includes the acclaimed television series Baaghi (2017), which ranks among the highest-rated Pakistani dramas, the blockbuster romantic comedy film Balu Mahi (2017), and the drama film Baaji (2019).
 Butt has written screenplays for the horror thriller Siyaah (2013), and the romantic comedies Janaan (2016) and Parchi (2018).

 Personal life

 Butt's father, Dr. Khalid Said Butt, is an actor, director and screenwriter in Pakistan.
 According to him, when he was just 5 years old, his elder sister asked him to look at the stars in the sky and craft stories, which then developed into his love for acting and screenwriting.
 His brother, Omar Khalid Butt, is a news anchor and writer, and his sister, Michelle Tania Butt, is the chief executive of Kuch Khaas.